An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation

 \subsection{Task-agnostic Demonstration-based RL}

 The approaches discussed here integrate a dataset of task-agnostic interactions (i.e., state-action sequences) into RL to learn a new contact-rich task.
 In~\cite{singh2020parrot} the authors use generative modeling and representation learning to learn a model that maps a random (latent) variable to meaningful action distributions conditioned on the current state.
 Demonstrations come from a mix of different successful tasks, where meaningful behaviors are executed.
 Learning a policy in the space of the latent variable becomes easier because random actions are more likely to correspond to user behaviors.
-A similar approach is adopted in~\cite{pertsch2020accelerating}, where a prior distribution over skills (i.e., action sequences) conditioned on the current state jointly with a skill embedding are learned offline from task-agnostic demonstrations using a variational autoencoder (VAE).
-The learned prior is used to guide exploration for an RL agent that learns a distribution over skills conditioned on the current state and that is trained on a downstream task for which a sparse reward is defined.
-Skills to be executed in the environment are decoded in action sequences by the learned VAE decoder.
+A similar approach is adopted in~\cite{pertsch2020accelerating}, where exploration is guided using a learned prior distribution over skills (i.e., action sequences) conditioned on the current state.
 The same authors in~\cite{pertsch2021guided} improve their previous framework by adding a few task-specific demonstrations in the dataset.
-These are used to learn a posterior over skills conditioned on the current state, and a discriminator is trained to distinguish between task-specific and task-agnostic demonstration supports, to guide exploration accordingly.